This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Loss of appetite or weight loss

-- Increased joint swelling, pain, or redness
+- You have increased joint swelling, pain, or redness.

 - Antirheumatics help slow the progress of RA, and reduce pain, stiffness, and inflammation.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Biologic therapy helps decrease joint swelling, pain, and stiffness.
 These medicines increase the risk of serious infection and need careful monitoring.

 - Surgery may be needed to remove all or part of your joint.
 An implant may be placed to help reduce pain and repair the joint.